railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Push & Pull rules for stock locations have been extended and integrated with multicompany,

-* Configure units of measure by reference unit, bigger then / smaller then reference unit.
+* Configure units of measure by reference unit, bigger then / smaller then reference unit,

+* Update stock level from the Product form and automatically create a physical inventory for it.

 *Accounting & Financial Management*